LovelyPrinceGI/NLP-A4/README.md

 # NLP A4 – Do you AGREE?

 This repository contains my implementation for the assignment **“A4 Do you AGREE?”** for the NLP course at AIT.
-The goal is to implement a small BERT model from scratch, adapt it to a Sentence-BERT style architecture for NLI, and prepare it for use in a simple web application[file:7].
+The goal is to implement a small BERT model from scratch, adapt it to a Sentence-BERT style architecture for NLI, and prepare it for use in a simple web application.

 ---